Wie prägend die Edda für Arnasson ist.

 In a time when many people are searching for orientation while at the same time being cynical of the universally accepted narratives and ideologies, these ancient myths have an existential significance – in their heterogeneity, their deep contrariness, their coarse humour, their mystifying yet surprisingly descriptive nature.
 The similarities – down to the minutest details – between the ancient stories from the most diverse cultures are uncanny.

 Together with the Schauspiel Hannover ensemble, the Icelandic theatre makers Thorleifur Örn Arnarsson and Mikael Torfason transposed the Edda into the present day using powerful, diverse images.
 This work earned Thorleifur Örn Arnarsson the 2018 German Theatre Prize Der Faust in the “Best play director” category.
 Now, together with the Burgtheater ensemble, they are developing their production further for the Viennese audience – with a number of new texts and Scenes.

-Thorleifur Örn Arnarsson is the director of the Volksbühne in Berlin and is also directing the production of Peer Gynt at the Burgtheater in the 2019/20 Season.
+Thorleifur Örn Arnarsson is the director of the Volksbühne in Berlin.

 The Edda is a production from Schauspiel Hannover.